systemd/systemd/doc-migration/source/index.rst

 ..
 This only works if we restructure our headings to match https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#sections and then only have single top-level heading with the command name

 .. toctree::
    :maxdepth: 1

-   busctl
+   docs/busctl
-   journalctl
+   docs/journalctl
-   systemd
+   docs/os-release
-   os-release
+   docs/systemd
-   systemD-directives
+   docs/systemD-directives

 Indices and tables
 ==================

 * :ref:`genindex`
 * :ref:`modindex`
 * :ref:`search`